cloud-gov/cg-site/_docs/deployment/troubleshooting.md

 If you are experiencing these errors, then you can try:

-- Check the memory usage of your apps using `cf app <appname>` to see if you can reduce the memory usage for any of your apps
+- Check the memory usage of your apps using `cf app <appname>` to see if you can reduce the memory allocation for any of your apps
 - Delete any unused or unnecessary applications
-- [Check to see if you have any running tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html#list-tasks) using up memory that can be stopped
+- [Check to see if you have any running tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html#list-tasks) using up memory that can be [canceled](https://docs.cloudfoundry.org/devguide/using-tasks.html#cancel-task)

-If none of those options free, then you can contact [inquiries@cloud.gov]({{ site.inquiries_email }}) to request an increase to your organization's memory quota.
+If none of those options free up enough memory to resolve the errors, then you can contact [inquiries@cloud.gov]({{ site.inquiries_email }}) to request an increase to your organization's memory quota.